-Take the miss dose as soon as you remember or skip it if your next dose is approaching soon.
+Take the missed dose as soon as you remember or skip it if your next dose is approaching soon.
 Never double up on dosages.

 What is the best way to store this medication?

-Store in room temperature away from moisture, heat and light.
+Store at room temperature away from moisture, heat and light.
 Keep away from children and pets.